Ahmed-Nasr-hassan/demo-app-devops/terraform/README.md

 The infrastructure is managed through GitHub Actions workflows that:
 - Run `terraform plan` on pull requests
-- Run `terraform apply` on merges to main branch
+- Run `terraform apply` on merges to main branch # disabled
 - Use remote state in S3
-- Implement state locking with DynamoDB

 ## Variables